Chapter 5 You Must Know the Truths About the Incarnation of God

-Man receives full salvation from God because of God incarnate, not directly from their prayers to heaven.
-For man is fleshly; man is unable to see the Spirit of God and much less able to approach Him.
-All that man can associate with is God’s incarnate flesh; only through Him can man understand all the words and all the truths, and receive full salvation.
-The second incarnation is sufficient to get rid of the sins of man and fully purify man.
-Hence, the second incarnation will bring to a close all the work of God in the flesh and complete the significance of God’s incarnation.
-Thereafter, the work of God in the flesh will have entirely come to an end.
-After the second incarnation, He will not again become flesh for His work.
+It is through the incarnation of God that man receives full salvation from God, and not directly from heaven in answer to his prayers.
+For, man being of the flesh, he has no way of seeing the Spirit of God, much less of approaching His Spirit.
+All that man can come into contact with is God’s incarnate flesh, and only by means of this is man able to grasp all the words and all the truths and receive full salvation.
+The second incarnation will be sufficient to purge away the sins of man and to fully purify him.
+Hence, with the second incarnation, the entirety of God’s work in the flesh will be brought to a close and the significance of God’s incarnation be made complete.
+Thenceforth, the work of God in the flesh will have entirely come to an end.
+After the second incarnation, He will not become flesh a third time for His work.
 For His entire management will have come to an end.
-In the last days, His incarnation will have fully gained His chosen people, and all man in the last days will have been divided according to their kind.
-He will no longer do the work of salvation, nor will He return to flesh to carry out any work.
+The incarnation of the last days will have fully gained His chosen people, and humanity in the last days will all have been divided according to their kind.
+He will no longer do the work of salvation, nor will He return to the flesh to carry out any work.

 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh